How To Start My Baby On Solid Foods: Part 2

 Author Image Katie Thomson MS, RD | Cofounder

 Wondering if your baby is ready for solids?
-Check out "PART 1" of Introducing Solids for advice, tips, and 5 HELPFUL SIGNS your baby is ready to start eating purees.
+Read our first blog post of the series How to Start My Baby on Solids Foods, Part 1 for advice, tips, and 5 helpful signs your baby is ready to start eating purees.

 WHICH FOODS SHOULD I INTRODUCE FIRST?